Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 Usually, patients will have an existing relationship with these doctors beforehand, although some do accept video visits for new patients.
 These visits are usually for non-emergency checkups and prescription renewals only.

-During a virtual visit, your provider cannot perform a physical exam.
+During a video visit, your provider cannot perform a physical exam.
 Instead, they may ask you to aim your screen for a closer look at the symptoms that are concerning.
 Be prepared to describe how certain areas of your body feel and show any medications you’re taking.

 When your exam is complete, your doctor will recommend any necessary treatments, medications, or specialists.
 Feel free to ask follow-up questions during this time.